jojomickymack/bialjam17/README.md

 This game is different from the one with the fishies in that it's using the 'io.github.libktx' and the latest version at that - which makes this the most complete and up to date example from the creators there is!
 Here you can find examples of the [asset manager](https://github.com/libktx/ktx/tree/master/assets), [scene2d builder](https://github.com/libktx/ktx/tree/master/scene2d) and
 [dependency injection](https://github.com/libktx/ktx/tree/master/inject) in use!
-It also uses a entity component system.
+It also uses a entity component system as well as lighting and particle effects - great stuff to incorporate into your own project!

 For me though, the gameplay is too hard - the theme of thee gamejam was '10 seconds' and only if I just run away from the monsters can I survive longer than that!
-You might miss the lighting and particle effects.

 I also reformatted all of the code (ctrl+alt+i in intellij).
 Hopefully this updated project helps others read the code and build it - removing everything from this and starting with only the menu screen was my first attempt to play with this cool library!